 Set customer groups and customer-specific prices

-Customer groups allow you to categorise types of customers such as regular customers or key accounts.
+Customer groups allow you to categorise types of customers such as regular customers or resellers.
 You can then use the categorisation to set customer-specific prices for your products.

 What are my customer groups?

 Each shop has different types of customers.
-One of these are wholesalers who buy from your shop.
+One of these are resellers who buy from your shop.
 If you have negotiated a special price with these customers (perhaps for certain products), you can use customer grouping to display individualised prices in the shop.
-If you have negotiated different conditions with additional wholesalers, you can create a customer group per wholesaler so that each reseller is shown individual prices.
+If you have negotiated different conditions with additional resellers, you can create a customer group per reseller so that each reseller is shown individual prices.
 On the other hand, there may be regular customers.
 For example, if you want to offer a special price to loyal customers, you can organise those customers into one customer group.

 Step 1: Create customer groups